grafana/loki/docs/sources/rules/_index.md

 ## Interacting with the Ruler

 Because the rule files are identical to Prometheus rule files, we can interact with the Loki Ruler via [`cortextool`](https://github.com/grafana/cortex-tools#rules).
-The CLI is in early development, but works alongside both Loki and cortex.
-Make sure to pass the `--backend=loki` argument to commands when using it with Loki.
+The CLI is in early development, but it works with both Loki and Cortex.
+Pass the `--backend=loki` option when using it with Loki.

 > **Note:** Not all commands in cortextool currently support Loki.